Quick Facts of John Robert Rietz Jr.

 There would hardly be a person who has not watched the famous 1969 American ABC sitcom, The Brady Bunch.
 If you have also watched the series, then you might remember the role of Mike Brady portrayed by Robert Reed alongside Florence Henderson who played Carol Brady in the sitcom.
-Also, he had appeared in the drama, The Defenders (1961-65).
+Also, he appeared in the drama, The Defenders (1961-65).

 The late American actor, Robert died at the age of 59 in Pasadena, California, the United States.
 The two-time Primetime Emmy Award nominee, Reed left an impressive net worth that he had collected all his life.
-He was married and divorced with Marilyn Rosenberger and had a child.
+He was married and divorced Marilyn Rosenberger and had a child.